 According to the findings of recent study, using folic acid in the later stages of pregnancy may elevate the risk of allergic reactions in children who have been impacted by intrauterine growth restriction (IUGR).

 Is 12 weeks too late for first prenatal visit?

 It is recommended that prenatal checkups begin during the first trimester of pregnancy.
 However, at most medical facilities, you won’t be allowed to schedule your first prenatal appointment until you are eight weeks pregnant, which is around four weeks following the last day of your period.

-What foods contain folic acid for pregnancy?
+What if I didnt take folic acid before pregnancy?